- What is eribulin mesylate, Halaven, and how does it work (mechanism of action)?

 Eribulin can help some patients with metastatic breast cancer live longer.
 In one trial, women treated with eribulin lived about 2.5 months longer than women who received other treatments.
 Eribulin was approved by the FDA in 2010.

-SIDE EFFECTS: The most common side effects of eribulin are:
+The most common side effects of eribulin are:

 - low white blood cells,